Italy: Skiing Adventure to Discover the Pearl of the Dolomites

 About WeRoad

-Since flights are not included, you also have more flexibility with your travel dates: if possible, you can arrive at your destination a few days earlier or return home a bit later – or even continue independently to a nearby destination!
+As flights are not included, you also have more flexibility with your travel dates: you could arrive at your destination a few days early or return home a bit later – or even continue independently to a nearby destination!

-The Money Pot is a common fund collected in local currency from all tour participants and managed by your Travel Coordinator.
+- The Money Pot is a common fund collected in local currency from all travellers on the trip and managed by your Travel Coordinator.

-It is used to streamline paymentsfor extra activities, goods and services that the whole group decides to do and to guarantee flexibility in choosing activities and excursions at the destination in line with the mood of the group.
+- It is used to streamline payments for extra activities, goods and services that the whole group decides to do.
+This guarantees flexibility in choosing activities and excursions at the destination in line with the mood of the group.

-It is typically collected on the first day of the trip in local currency, although at times, the Travel Coordinator may ask for it to be paid before departure.
+- It is typically collected on the first day of the trip in local currency, although at times, the Travel Coordinator may ask for it to be paid before departure.

-You’ll find the amount of the money pot on the website under the section ‘What’s included in the money pot’ – how do you get there?
-Look for ‘What’s included’, scroll down to ‘Money pot?
-Click here’, and you’ll find the details.
+- You’ll find the Money Pot amount on the website under the section ‘What’s included in the Money Pot’.
+To find this look for ‘What’s included’, scroll down to ‘Money Pot?
+Click here’ and you’ll find the details.

-The amount varies depending on the destination chosen.
+- The amount varies depending on the destination chosen.

-It is estimated based on the experiences of other groups but can vary depending on the needs of the group itself.
+- It is estimated based on the experience of other groups but can vary depending on what activities your group is keen for.
 As such, the Travel Coordinator may need to increase the amount during the trip.

-If not all of the money pot is used, the difference will be returned to all participants at the end of the trip in equal amounts.
+- If not all of the Money Pot is spent, the difference will be returned to all travellers at the end of the trip.

-The Money Pot also covers the Travel Coordinator’s share of the activities included in the money pot, except for those activities that are free for the Travel Coordinator.
+- The Money Pot also covers the Travel Coordinator’s share of the activities included in the Money Pot, except for those activities that are free for the Travel Coordinator.

-If you pay in advance part of the money pot before the trip for certain non-refundable optional activities, unfortunately, the amount cannot be refunded in case of trip cancellation.
+- If you pay in advance for part of the Money Pot before the trip for certain non-refundable optional activities, unfortunately, the amount cannot be refunded if the trip is cancelled.

 We offer several payment methods to fit every need:

-1. Credit or prepaid card (Visa, Mastercard, American Express);
+1. Credit or debit card (Visa, Mastercard, American Express);

 3. PayPal (for selected destinations);

-4. Revolut Pay to pay even faster straight from your Revolut account;
+4. Revolut Pay to pay even faster straight from your Revolut account.

 Anyone who books a WeRoad trip has the option to cancel or modify the trip – including both the dates and the destination – free of charge up to 31 days before departure.
-In case of cancellation, you will receive a 100% refund of the WeRoad trip price.
-(Deposits will be refunded in the form of a gift card valid for 365 days from issue date.)
+In case of cancellation up to 31 days before departure, you will receive a 100% refund of the WeRoad trip price.
 If you make a change, a price adjustment will be applied to the new trip chosen – meaning, if the new trip is cheaper, we will refund the difference; if it’s more expensive, you will need to pay the difference.

 If you’ve purchased the Flexible Cancellation Option (which you can add in the first step of the booking process), you can request a cancellation or trip change until 8 days before departure.
 In case of cancellation, you’ll receive a 100% refund of the WeRoad trip price, minus the cost of the Flexible Cancellation option.
-Deposits will be refunded in the form of a gift card valid for 365 days from issue date.

 How to request a cancellation or change to your trip?
 Send us an email at [email protected] or a WhatsApp on +447716573700.
 Please share the booking reference for the trip you want to cancel or change, and, in case of a change, the new trip you would like to join.